 This might result in short sentences.
 That is fine.
 Each time you start a new thought put a period.
 If you start to change topics put a period before you do.

-The last two sentences in the previous paragraph should actually have commas in them, technically speaking.
-If you know where they go, you might not need this rule.
-If you spotted that as you were reading, then you probably don't need this list.
+The last two sentences in the previous paragraph should have commas in them, technically speaking.
+If you knew that (especially if it bothered you to see them missing), and you can look back and tell me where they should go, then you don't need this rule.
 But for those of you who didn't catch it and aren't sure where they go now that I've told you, consider this way forward in the meantime.

 I am going to write the rest of this section without commas.
 I am going to skip them even when they should be there.
 Most of the time this will work out just fine.
 Or at least you'll be able to to understand the sentences anyway.

 Commas are great tools.
 They are also complicated.
 Notice those two sentences.
 The two thoughts are related.
 They are also just fine on their own.
 They do not have to be shoved together into one sentence.
 Periods do not mean the words on either side of the period have no relation.
 In a good paragraph all of the sentences should be related.
 Commas have a very important roles in sentences.
 Commas do a lot of different jobs.
 They are not easy to get right without practice.
 You should learn the comma rules when you have time.
 Until then your sentences will be fine if you keep them simple.
 Just end each thought with a period.
 This is triage remember?
 “But this will make my sentences choppy!”
 Correct.